 Highland Park residents enjoy some of the North Shore’s best recreational opportunities.
 On the six scenic miles of Lake Michigan lakefront, the village’s two public swimming beaches, a dog beach, and the North Shore Yacht Club, offer plenty of warm-weather fun.
 Residents love Hidden Creek Aqua Park, a public water park featuring slides, a sand area, and several swimming pools.
 For cooler weather, the city also offers a recreation center, a community center, a racquet club, and two public golf courses.
 In total, the Park District manages 44 parks and more than 700 acres of land.

 Nature lovers also have much to enjoy in the City.
 Along its southern border, The Chicago Botanic Garden along offers visitors acre upon acre of spectacularly designed gardens, including a tranquil Japanese garden.
 The Heller Nature Center features a 97-acre forest preserve and a wonderful, immersive and interactive nature center run by the park district.

-While the Village is known for having some of the loveliest single family homes in the North Shore, other housing options are available including luxury condominiums and historical townhomes.
+While the Village is known for having some of the loveliest single-family homes in the North Shore, other housing options are available including luxury condominiums and historic townhomes.
 With recreational opportunities that span from nature preserves and beaches to a world-class music festival and a thriving downtown, Highland Park has found a perfect balance of big city and small town, helping to make it a great place to call home.